-It used to be that all anyone ever used for training dogs was a six-foot leash and a choke chain.
+It used to be that the only training tools you needed for your dog was a six-foot leash and a choke chain.
 How times have changed – and for the better.
 In this two-part article, we’ll explore the collars, harnesses, leashes and tethers on today’s market, and the pros and cons of each.
 In Part 1, we’ll focus on collars and harnesses.

 As a professional reward-based trainer, I believe whatever tools you choose should be used humanely, with your first thought being what is best and most comfortable for the dog.

 Collars should not be used for training a dog to walk nicely on a leash.
 Yet, they are nevertheless often utilized for training purposes.
 They can be made of nylon, plastic, cotton, rubber, leather and metal, and come in a range of types – rolled, fl at, Martingale, buckle and snap.
 Here we’ll review the pros and cons of the most familiar and often used collars.

 Also referred to as “slip” collars, chain training collars and check chains have been around for over 50 years.
 They were originally made popular by British dog trainer Barbara Woodhouse in the 1960s.
 The choke collar is placed just behind the dog’s ears and constricts or tightens when the trainer pulls on the leash.

 A prong collar, also known as a pinch collar, is made of a series of metal spikes, prongs, or wedge-shaped points that pinch the loose skin of the dog’s neck when the trainer pulls on the leash.

 Both choke and prong collars are primarily used to control a dog’s pulling and lunging and to get him to heel.
 The trainer usually employs a series of short jerks on the leash, also called “pops”, as punishment to get the desired result.
 Ultimately, the dog learns to avoid the aversive tightening of the collar around his neck by walking near the trainer’s side.